IrdurDev/espectro-audio-generator-irdurdev/README.md

 ---

+## 🇺🇸 English

+### 1. System Requirements & Compatibility
+This tool is designed to be **universally compatible with any Macintosh system** (from vintage models to the latest versions) as long as **Python 3.x** is installed.
+* **Zero Dependencies:** A major advantage of this script is that it **does not require external libraries**.
+It runs entirely using Python's standard library, ensuring immediate execution.

+### 2. Usage Interface
+This is a **CLI (Command Line Interface)** tool.
+It operates exclusively through the terminal, ensuring low resource consumption and high performance on any Mac.

+### 3. Purpose and Operation
+The primary goal is to transform plain text into **spectral audio**.
+The output file contains no audible speech; instead, the text is encoded into the frequencies.
+The content is only visible when the audio is analyzed with a **spectrogram**.

+---

 ## 🇪🇸 Español

-### 1. Requisitos del Sistema
+### 1. Requisitos y Compatibilidad
+Esta herramienta está diseñada para ser **universalmente compatible con cualquier sistema Macintosh** (desde modelos antiguos hasta los más recientes) siempre que tenga **Python 3.x** instalado.
-Para utilizar esta herramienta, es necesario tener instalado **Python 3.x.x**.
-Una de las grandes ventajas de este script es que **no requiere dependencias externas** (usa únicamente librerías estándar de Python), lo que facilita su ejecución inmediata sin instalaciones adicionales.
+* **Sin Dependencias:** Una de las grandes ventajas de este script es que **no requiere librerías externas**.
+Funciona íntegramente con la librería estándar de Python para una ejecución inmediata.

 ### 2. Interfaz de Uso
-Esta es una herramienta diseñada exclusivamente para ser ejecutada a través de la **terminal o línea de comandos (CLI)**.
-No posee interfaz gráfica, lo que garantiza un consumo mínimo de recursos y facilidad de integración.
+Esta es una herramienta de **línea de comandos (CLI)**.
+Se ejecuta exclusivamente a través de la terminal, lo que garantiza un consumo mínimo de recursos y un alto rendimiento en cualquier Mac.

 ### 3. Funcionamiento y Propósito
-El objetivo principal de esta utilidad es transformar texto plano en **audio espectral**.
-El audio resultante no contiene voz legible; el texto se codifica en las frecuencias de modo que solo es visible al analizar el archivo con un **espectrograma**.
+El objetivo principal es transformar texto plano en **audio espectral**.
+El archivo resultante no contiene voz; el texto se codifica en las frecuencias de modo que solo es visible al analizar el audio con un **espectrograma**.

----

-## 🇺🇸 English

-### 1. System Requirements
-To use this program, you must have **Python 3.x.x** installed.
-A key feature of this script is that it **does not require external dependencies** (it uses only Python standard libraries), ensuring quick and easy setup.

-### 2. Usage Interface
-This tool is designed to be executed exclusively via the **terminal or command line (CLI)**.
-It does not have a graphical interface, making it lightweight and ideal for technical workflows.

-### 3. Purpose and Operation
-The primary goal of this utility is to convert plain text into **spectral audio**.
-The output sound file does not contain audible human speech; instead, the text is encoded into the frequencies so that it is only visible when the file is viewed through a **spectrogram**.

 ---